 Laura Poitras: Astro Noise

-Laura Poitras: Astro Noise — which ran from February 5 to May 1 2016 at the Whitney Museum of American Art in New York — was the first solo museum exhibition by the artist, filmmaker and journalist Laura Poitras.
-It deals with the topics of mass surveillance, the war on terror, drone warfare, occupation and torture.
-She had already investigated many of these issues in her films, including Citizenfour, which won the 2015 Academy Award for Best Documentary, and in her reporting, for which she shared the 2014 Pulitzer Prize for Public Service.
-In Astro Noise, Poitras expanded her films and journalism into a series of installations and immersive media environments.
+Laura Poitras: Astro Noise, which ran from February 5 to May 1 2016 at the Whitney Museum of American Art in New York, was the first solo museum exhibition by the artist-filmmaker-journalist Laura Poitras.
+It deals with mass surveillance, the war on terror, drone warfare, occupation and torture.
+Poitras had already investigated many of these issues in her films, including Citizenfour, which won the 2015 Academy Award for Best Documentary, and in her reporting, for which she shared the 2014 Pulitzer Prize for Public Service.
+In Astro Noise, she expanded her films and journalism into a series of installations and immersive media environments.

 “Poitras writes in the show’s catalogue that she is interested in the visitor as a ‘protagonist’.
 She’s not kidding.
-As you leave the show, two screens reveal that the exhibition has had you, the museum-goer, under surveillance.
-The first screen displays the live feed from an infrared camera positioned directly above the supine patrons of ‘Bed Down Location’.
-As they get up and leave, their heat signatures cling to the platform.
-You are complicit in their surveillance, yet the temptation to linger is strong.
+As you leave the show, two screens reveal that the exhibition has had you, the museum-goer, under surveillance.”